 I’m sorry I can’t answer many emails or contacts.
 I get entirely too of them.
 It’s important to pray for a person in your real life to help.

-Married to a pastor.com also explores common characteristics of a pastor’s wife while giving a steady does of encouraging words for a pastor’s wife.
+Married to a pastor.com also explores common characteristics of a pastor’s wife while giving a steady dose of encouraging words for a pastor’s wife.
 The challenges of being a pastor’s wife are not insurmountable.
 You can make it, pastor’s wife.

 More articles online about being a pastor’s wife.